czbiohub-sf/lfm-data-utilities/lfm_data_utilities/malaria-labelling/scripts.md

 ## Initial Data Processing

-Data from the scope is collected to `/hpc/projects/flexo/MicroscopyData/Bioengineering/LFM_scope/scope-parasite-data/run-sets/`
+Data from the scope is collected to `/hpc/projects/flexo/MicroscopyData/Bioengineering/LFM_scope/scope-parasite-data/run-sets/` (or `/hpc/projects/flexo/MicroscopyData/Bioengineering/LFM_scope/scope-healthy-data/run-sets/`)

 - Runs are grouped together in folders, e.g. `.../run-sets/2022-12-14-111221-Aditi-parasites`
 - These runs are in folders specifying the chip, e.g. `.../run-sets/2022-12-14-111221-Aditi-parasites/2022-12-13-122015__chip0562-A4_F`